Bcicenas/personal_manager/README.md

 # To do list
  - Tasks
- - Rewrite dashboard in accordion
+ - See tasks in calendar

 # Work in Progress
- - Rewrite dashboard in accordion
+ - Create new task
+ - Update task
+ - Delete task

 # Done Tasks
  - Basic FrontEnd